rebecca-barrow-scott/IAD/README.md

 # Interactive Application Development - Assignments 1&2
 ## About
+This application was build for makeup lovers who have a hard time keeping track of their collection.
+This goal is achieved by using dynamic lists that allows the user to fully customise the categories and items.
+A chart is also featured on the second page which gives the user a visual representation of their collection.

+## Motivation
 This project was contructed for Interactive Application Development.
-The assignment had the following specifications:
+For this assignment we were able to construct anything that we liked as long as it contained the following specifications:
 + Dymamic lists
 + Modal pages
 + Editable content
+  + Add, edit and delete categories
+  + Add, edit and delete items
 + Chart
 + Storage using ionic's local storage
 + Image upload